Complete care for this form of IBD.

-Ulcerative colitis causes inflammation and ulcers (open sores) in the inner lining of your colon (large intestine) and rectum.
-This chronic condition is a type of inflammatory bowel disease (IBD).
+Ulcerative colitis is a type of inflammatory bowel disease (IBD).
+This chronic condition causes inflammation and ulcers (open sores) in the inner lining of your colon (large intestine) and rectum.

 - Unexplained weight loss